Uniswap/org-v1/src/pages/docs/v2/02-core-concepts/04-oracles.md

 - For a 10-minute TWAP, sample once every 10 minutes.
 For a 1-week TWAP, sample once every week.
 - For a simple TWAP, the cost of manipulation increases (approx. linear) with liquidity on Uniswap, as well as (approx. linear) with the length of time over which you average.
-- Cost of an attack is relatively simple to estimate.
+- The Cost of an attack is relatively simple to estimate.
 Moving the price 5% on a 1-hour TWAP is approximately equal to the amount lost to arbitrage and fees for moving the price 5% every block for 1 hour.

 There are some nuances that are good to be aware of when using Uniswap V2 as an oracle, especially where manipulation resistance is concerned.
 The <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> elaborates on some of them.
 Additional oracle-focused developer guides and documentation will be released soon.